bludit/documentation-english/themes/example-my-second-theme/index.md

 ```

 ## 2. Theme information
-Create a file with the theme information; The file will be in the root theme folder, file `metadata.json`, with the next JSON code:
+Create a file with the theme information.
+The file will be in the root theme folder, file `metadata.json`, with the next JSON code:

 ```
 {